cloudify-cosmo/docs.getcloudify.org/content/working_with/official_plugins/Configuration/fabric.md

 # ctx for the Fabric Plugin

-Starting with Cloudify 3.4 and fabric-plugin 1.4, Cloudify now supports using `ctx` in Python scripts executed by the fabric plugin on remote machines.
-Most of the functionality is similiar to how the script plugin exposes the `ctx` object.
+{{< param product_name >}} supports using `ctx` in Python scripts executed by the fabric plugin on remote machines.
+Most of the functionality is similar to how the script plugin exposes the `ctx` object.

 ## Executing ctx Commands